ianepreston/stats_can/README.md

 I'll slowly be building this up, mostly to meet my personal needs (hence English only for now) Right now it's functional for pulling table data into a dictionary, downloading a list of tables to a folder, checking all downloaded tables in a folder for updates, and updating if appropriate, and reading a table into a pandas DataFrame

-This is my first git repo, so I don't really know how to properly package this to make it useful for others.
+This is my first git repo, I think if you have anaconda the link above should make installing easy, but if anything is messed up please let me know.
-I'm running anaconda to build it, so if you have that it should be fine.
-If anyone with more experience wants to help out with making this functional for the broader community that would be great.